 The researcher would choose a directed approach to content analysis when preceding incomplete research about the examined phenomenon is available.
 The preceding research could help the researcher for developing additional research which is the main objective of using a directed approach.
 Additional benefits from existing prior research would include: supporting the development of the research question as well as providing forecasts about the key variables and the links between those variables.
 Consequently, this can help in determining the preliminary coding scheme.
 This is also known as deductive category application.

 The process of using a directed approach is more organised than using a conventional approach.
-The process starts by identifying main variables as preliminary coding categories.
+The process starts by identifying the main variables as preliminary coding categories.
 Next, operational definitions for each category are determined.
-Based on the research question, data and the researcher’s goals, labeling/coding can follow two main strategies.
+Based on the research question, data and the researcher’s goals, labelling/coding can follow two main strategies.

 If the research objective is to classify and sort all cases of the examined phenomenon then reading and highlighting all data that seems to represent the needed reactions is considered the best solution.
 The step that follows is to label all highlighted information by the predetermined codes.
 Any data that could not be coded from the existing coding scheme would be given a new code.